supa2/Automaton/The--Atm_button-machine.md

 btn.onPress( &led1, led1.MSG_ON, led1.MSG_OFF );
 ```

+The nice thing about using onPress() with a message argument is that a callback routine is not required.
+If you want to use the longpress mode you must use a callback to handle all the different button press events.

 ### Atm_button & debounce( int delay ) ###

 Adds a debounce delay of *delay* milliseconds.
 Default debounce delay is 5 milliseconds.